trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - [How is Nginx handling its requests in terms of tasks or threading?](https://softwareengineering.stackexchange.com/questions/256510/how-is-nginx-handling-its-requests-in-terms-of-tasks-or-threading)
 - [Why nginx is faster than Apache, and why you needn’t necessarily care](https://djangodeployment.com/2016/11/15/why-nginx-is-faster-than-apache-and-why-you-neednt-necessarily-care/)

-Finally, look at these great previews:
+Finally, look at these great preview:

 <p align="center">
   <a href="https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/">